From Deciding to Building

 3. Why Building Starts at Structure

-Each phase of the series enters its cycle at a different point, and the entry point is forced by what the previous phase handed over.
+Each phase of the series enters its cycle at a different point, and the entry point is forced by what the previous group left behind.
 Building begins at Structure, and the reason is exact: a specification has to be constructed before it can do anything else, and construction is, first, a structural act.

 This is the cleanest reason the bridge cannot be skipped.
 An organisation that takes a specification and moves straight to delivery, without first treating structure as the opening design decision, will get the architecture its existing org chart dictates, and discover the mismatch only when the system is built and rigid.
 Building starts at Structure so that the shape is chosen rather than inherited.

-The Building phase runs its own path; Structure, then Agency, then Event, then Language; and although its full architecture belongs to the articles ahead, the shape of its argument can be set out here, because it is what this bridge hands toward.
+Building runs its own path; Structure, then Agency, then Event, then Language; and although its full architecture belongs to the articles ahead, the shape of its argument can be set out here, because it is what this bridge points toward.

 Building is inherently iterative in a way the earlier phases are not.
 Its final position, Language, feeds straight back to its first, Structure, for the next pass.
 Continuous integration, continuous delivery, continuous feedback: these are not modern delivery fashions but the Building cycle running fast.
-The phase will also carry a warning the bridge should name now.
+There is also a warning this bridge should name now.
 A system of autonomous parts coordinating through promises still depends on something the structural account cannot supply: the energy that keeps autonomous teams moving rather than draining.
 The cadence of a building organisation; its standups, its demos, its retrospectives; is not administrative overhead.
-It is where that energy is generated or lost, and the Building phase will treat it as seriously as it treats architecture.
+It is where that energy is generated or lost, and the articles on building treat it as seriously as they treat architecture.

 5. The Handover

-The Deciding phase asked how an organisation gets clear on what to do.
-The Building phase asks the harder and more exposed question: how an organisation makes the thing real, and stays honest with itself while reality tells it what it got wrong.
+Deciding asked how an organisation gets clear on what to do.
+The Building articles ask the harder and more exposed question: how an organisation builds an effective response, and stays honest with itself while reality tells it what it got wrong.
 That is where the series goes next.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.